theheking/intro-to-r/content/3_dataframes.md

 Looking at Metadata
 ===================

 We are studying a population of Escherichia coli (designated Ara-3), which were propagated for more than 40,000 generations in a glucose-limited minimal medium.
 This medium was supplemented with citrate which E. coli cannot metabolize in the aerobic conditions of the experiment.
 Sequencing of the populations at regular time points reveals that spontaneous citrate-using mutants (Cit+) appeared at around 31,000 generations.
 This metadata describes information on the Ara-3 clones.
-Read more about the Long Term Evolution Experiment [here](https://the-ltee.org/about/).
+Read more about the Long Term Evolution Experiment [here](https://the-ltee.org/about/) from Lenski.
+The nature

 The metadata file required for this lesson can be [downloaded directly here](https://raw.githubusercontent.com/datacarpentry/R-genomics/gh-pages/data/Ecoli_metadata.csv) or [viewed in Github](./data/Ecoli_metadata.csv).